1coderookie/BSB-LPB-LAN_EN/docs/chap05.md

    `#define AVERAGES`
    If you want to create 24h averages from certain parameters, the definement must be activated (default setting).

-   `boolean logAverageValues = true;`
+   `bool logAverageValues = false;`
-   If you want the averages to be logged to a microSD card within the file *averages.txt*, the default setting ('true') of the variable must be kept.
-If you don't want to have these values logged, the variable must be set to `false`.
+   If you want the averages to be logged to a microSD card within the file *averages.txt*, you need to change the default setting and change the variable to `true`.
+If you don't want to have these values logged, the variable must be set to `false` as per default.

    Further more you have to list the specific numbers of the parameters you want to be calculated.
 E.g.:
    ```